DantheOPMan/Oh-Baby-Games-Leagues-Generator/README.md

 ## Contact

-For any inquiries, please contact the Oh Baby Games team at [support@ohbabygames.com.](https://ohbabygames.com/support) or you can contact me at my email danielyankovich03@gmail.com
+For any inquiries, please contact the Oh Baby Games team at [support@ohbabygames.com.](https://ohbabygames.com/support) or you can contact me at my email danielyankovich03@gmail.com or through the Oh Baby Games discord @dantheopman